-In order to be recommended for licensure, a teacher licensure candidate MUST complete at least nine hours in education at Bluefield College which must include:
+Non-degree seeking students wishing to add teacher licensure MUST complete at least 21 hours in education at Bluefield University which must include:

-- EDU 4103 - A full semester of student teaching must be completed at Bluefield College (this is in addition to the minimum nine hours listed above).
+- EDU 4103 - A full semester of student teaching must be completed at Bluefield University.

-It is highly recommended that EDU 3043, 3182 (mathematics licensure only), and 3253 (secondary and PreK-12); EDU 3053, 3163, 3193, and 4053 (elementary), EDU 4433, 4443, and 4453 (Special Education) be taken at Bluefield College.
+It is highly recommended that EDU 3043, 3182 (mathematics licensure only), and 3253 (secondary and PreK-12); EDU 3053, 3163, 3193, and 4053 (elementary), EDU 4433, 4443, and 4453 (Special Education) be taken at Bluefield University.
 However, teacher licensure candidates can request to transfer in up to six hours from the above list.
-In order to do so, the teacher licensure candidate must submit an official transcript, complete course description, and course syllabi to the dean of the School of Education.
-Only courses completed with a minimum grade of a B (3.00) will be considered.
+In order to do so, the teacher licensure candidate must submit an official transcript, complete course description, and course syllabi to the Director of Teacher Education.
+Only courses completed with a minimum grade of a B (3.00) will be considered for these upper level education courses.

-Transfer teacher licensure candidates should complete Praxis Core: Mathematics and Virginia Communication and Literacy Assessment prior to or shortly after transferring to Bluefield College.
+Transfer teacher licensure candidates should complete the Virginia Communication and Literacy Assessment prior to or shortly after transferring to Bluefield University.